ruby-cube/rue/packages/archer/README.md

 ## Use Case

-As with all of the emitters and listeners in this repo, message passing via an archer is unnecessary if the sender and receiver are declared in the same scope.
+Message passing via an archer is unnecessary if the sender and receiver are declared in the same scope.
 Simple function declaration and invocation will suffice:

 ```tsx
 // simple invocation